-I use them to discover cute cafes, get deals on hotels and find discounts on Airpods in Korea.
-Once you’ve tried these apps, you won’t be able to live without them.
+They’re great for discovering cute cafes, getting deals on hotels and finding discounts on Airpods in Korea.
+Once you’ve tried these apps, you won’t know how you lived without them.

 I’ve categorized them by travel, living, health and entertainment.